top of page

 Yes, it is an amazing hobby to have.
 I am doing this professionally since 2015 and I love creating my current range of products.
 I get so much joy in creating the best pieces I can make and know that I can still improve even now.
 If I had been able to show my earlier self what I would be capable of after taking lessons I would have been absolutely gobsmacked.
 If I wasn't in business anymore I would still continue to Turn as a hobby and would probably be making more artistic, complicated one off pieces instead of the production line type products I make now.

-Woodturning is very therapeutic for me even now as a Woodturning business and I am often able to shut out the outside world when I'm at the Lathe.
+Woodturning is very therapeutic for me even now in my Woodturning business and I am often able to shut out the outside world when I'm at the Lathe.
 Even if your early pieces are not very good, you will still be very proud of them and should continue to improve the more time you invest.
 Most people do not understand that the shaped piece in front of you is a direct result of every movement your body makes or doesn't make and even your breathing comes into play while Turning.
 You are as much an artist as any sculptor out there as you cut away the raw material to expose the finished surface beneath.
 Keep that in mind when you first start Turning!
 Keep plugging away until you Turn what you see in your Mind's Eye!

 The Cons of Woodturning

 Con Number 1; It's expensive.
 There I said it but what pastime isn't?
 Unfortunately, it is not a cheap hobby and you will have to throw money at it in order to get anywhere.
 I normally tell my Students to expect to pay between €2,500 and €3,000 just to get started with the basic Lathe, Sharpening Station, Chucks, Tools & Accessories.
 This is buying brand new, you may be able to pick up good equipment second hand if you are careful.
 Spend a fraction of this money and you probably won't get very far.
-Spend the money on Equipment I recommended during my classes and you will be Turning long into the Future.
+In actuality, if you really want to be serious about taking it up, €5,000 wouldn't be an unrealistic amount to spend.
+Spend money on Equipment I recommend during my classes and you will be Turning long into the Future.
 Of course, this doesn't include purchasing a Bandsaw which you will need in time and all the other bits and pieces that you will want to buy; and you will want to buy more!

 Enjoy It!